IceBerge421/markdown-cv/index.md

 *Additional presentations may found as published proceedings, listed above.*

+`2025`
+**PS Berge**.
+(Forthcoming 2025). ““Playing After Industry: Fantasy Consoles, Itch Bundles, and the Political Economy of Speculative Play."
+Presented as part of "Political Economy of Games Now" at the Society for Cinema and Media Studies 2025 Conference.
+April 3-6.
+Chicago, IL.

 `2024`
-**PS Berge**. ( November 2024). “'I took a deep breath and came out as GC': Excavating Gender Critical Information Literacy Practices and Anti-Trans Radicalization on Ovarit and Mumsnet."
+**PS Berge**.
+(2024). “'I took a deep breath and came out as GC': Excavating Gender Critical Information Literacy Practices and Anti-Trans Radicalization on Ovarit and Mumsnet."
 Presented as part of "Risks to Trans & Queer Lives” at the Association of Internet Researchers 2024 Conference.
 October 29 - November 4 2024.
 Sheffield, UK.
 With: Kathryn Brewster, Oliver Haimson; Michelle Robin Stewart, Samuel Laperle, Dominique Gagnon; and Debbie Ging, Catherine Baker, Maja Brandt Andreasen.

 `2024`
 **PS Berge**; wendi yu; Hibby Thach & Wells Lucas Santo; and Madison Schmalzer.
 (2024).
 "We Can Always Never Tell: Giggling Faces, Gender Machines, and Un-Recognizing Play."
 Presented as part of "B\{ending\} Trans Media Studies” at the Second International Trans Studies Conference.
 September 4-7 2024.
 Hybrid event; Northwestern University.